nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 md4rd
 : Read Reddit interactively from within Emacs. <https://github.com/ahungry/md4rd>

-org-transclusion
-: Org-transclusion lets you insert a copy of text content via a file link or ID link within an Org file.
-It lets you have the same content present in different buffers at the same time without copy-and-pasting it.
-Edit the source of the content, and you can refresh the transcluded copies to the up-to-date state. <https://github.com/nobiot/org-transclusion>

 Ement.el
 : Ement.el is a Matrix client for Emacs.
 It aims to be simple, fast, featureful, and reliable. <https://github.com/alphapapa/ement.el>